-The Young Tall Poppy Science Awards are on once again, recognising outstanding young Australian researchers who are passionate about communicating their research.
+The Young Tall Poppy Science Awards recognise the achievements of outstanding young Australian researchers who are passionate about communicating their research.

 The research sector is experiencing the longest delay to Australian Research Council (ARC) funding announcements in history.

 The Women in Leadership Development (WILD) Program is designed to increase female participation at an executive and board level.